zry3fr/DS-2002-F25/Labs/Lab_2_Git.md

 9. Keep going until you see "Congratulations, you've completed this course and joined the world of developers!"
 10. Add the URL to the new repository you created in this step to the GitHub Gist.

-**OPTIONAL EXTRA FUN** GitHub Skills has many other lessons you can complete.
+**OPTIONAL EXTRA FUN:** GitHub Skills has many other lessons you can complete.
 Give some more a try!

 <br>